laowantong/paroxython/docs/md/taxonomy.md

 ### For your convenience: `operator`, `condition`, `subscript`

 Again, those are mainly practical choices.
-After all, an `operator` is nothing more than an unassuming function (`def`) with a funny name and a funny syntax.
-And a `condition`[^condition], a combination of function applications (`call`) which happens to evaluate to a particular `type`.
+After all, an `operator` is nothing more than an unassuming function call with a funny name and a funny syntax.
+And a `condition`[^condition], a combination of function calls which happens to evaluate to a particular `type`.
 As for the creation of the root `subscript`, it comes from the observation that an lot of exciting programs can be written with sequences before venturing out to direct access (that is, as long as we treat Python lists as [lists](https://en.wikipedia.org/wiki/List_(abstract_data_type)) and not [arrays](https://en.wikipedia.org/wiki/Array_data_structure)).
 Not that in our default taxonomy, `subscript` includes slicing and dictionary access too.

 [^condition]:
     A _condition_ is a boolean expression, not to be confused with a _conditional_ (control structure).

-### Imports: `library`

-Everything that's imported lands here.
-Paroxython can tell the difference between standard, third-party and homemade modules.

 ### Zooming out: `pattern`